tslnc04/tokei/README.md

 Tokei is a program that displays statistics about your code.
 Tokei will show the number of files, total lines within those files and code, comments, and blanks grouped by language.

+## Git Blame Fork

+This is a fork of [XAMPPRocky/tokei](https://github.com/XAMPPRocky/tokei) that adds git blame support.
+It is very much hacked on right now and does not properly handle sublanguages.
+It's also really slow.
+It breaks compatibility with the original tokei.
+So only use out of curiosity.

 ### Translations
 - [中文](https://github.com/chinanf-boy/tokei-zh#支持的语言)